Rubio Questions D.C. Panel on China Influence

 The United Front is one of Beijing’s main weapons to neutralize overseas opposition.
 Department officials and their proxies set up affiliated organizations abroad, or co-opt the leaders of existing ones.
 They then use these organizations to promote party-aligned views and marginalize dissident opinions both within overseas Chinese communities and in mainstream society at large.

 In Australia, the United Front has had striking success.
-In the 1990s, the country had a flourishing network of community organizations and Chinese-language news outlets offering views at odds with the party line.
+In the 1990s, the country had a flourishing network of Chinese-language news outlets and Chinese community organizations offering views at odds with the party line.
 Now, Beijing has managed to bring almost all those groups under its umbrella, meaning that Chinese-Australian communities have vastly reduced opportunities to hear or express views that go against the party line, even inside a liberal democracy.

 “A significant part of the political interference in democracies by modern authoritarian states relies on forms of camouflage through which actors in the democracies don’t really understand who they are dealing with,” says Christopher Walker, co-author of the National Endowment for Democracy’s 2017 report on authoritarian influence.
 “Shining sunlight and helping relevant audiences understand the role of nominally autonomous figures and organizations — scholars, think tanks, educational groups — from China, as well as Russia and other such settings, is terribly important in the present environment.”